 As the sun rose, it started to cook off the moisture on the ground.
 In the occasional small meadow, steam rose where grass was getting direct sunlight.

-As a nice touch on a nice segment of trail, a wooden swinging bench had been built adjacent to the trail.
+As a nice touch, a wooden swinging bench had been built adjacent to the trail.
 I didn’t give it a try since it was still a bit damp, but it would have made a great place to take a break.